Inmarsat/Virtlyst/README.md

 # Virtlyst
 Web interface to manage virtual machines with libvirt

-Don't let your virtualization management use more resources than your main virtualized needs.
+Don't let your virtualization management use more resources than you main virtualized needs.

  * Ideal for small deployments where simplicity is key to virtualization usage
  * Low memory footprint, around 5 MiB of RAM used